smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 SELECT 1 WHERE NOT((1=2) OR (NULL=1));
 ```

-Because TRUE OR UNKNOWN equates to TRUE, one may expect 'NOT(FALSE OR UNKNOWN)' to equate to TRUE, but this is not the case.
+Because TRUE OR UNKNOWN equates to TRUE, one may expect `NOT(FALSE OR UNKNOWN)` to equate to TRUE, but this is not the case.
 UNKNOWN could potentially have the value of TRUE or FALSE, leading to the second statement to either be TRUE or FALSE if the value of UNKNOWN becomes available.

 The statement TRUE OR UNKNOWN will always resolve to TRUE if the value of UNKNOWN is either TRUE or FALSE, as TRUE OR FALSE is always TRUE.